 Two 30″ x 24″ sections

-This painting started with sketchbook drawings done when I was visiting my father.
+This painting started with sketchbook drawings done when Neilson was visiting her father.
 He had a very old book with poetry by William Blake, that included this:

 He who binds to himself a joy

 But he who kisses the joy as it flies

 “It struck a chord with me, inspiring a painting about letting go, allowing freedom and not holding on too tightly.

 I started with sketchbook drawings of some leaves that I picked up after they were blowing around my yard and in my driveway one early winter morning.”